RimoVR/Planetbyte/memory-bank/decisionLog.md

 - More interesting and varied gameplay environments
 - Support for the map shrink and regeneration mechanics

+### AD-005: Local Types File for Module Resolution

+**Date**: March 15, 2025

+**Decision**: Create a local types file in the server project that defines all necessary types and constants, decoupling it from potential common package build issues.

+**Context**: The server was experiencing persistent TypeScript build errors related to missing exports from the @planetbyte/common package, despite proper source definitions.

+**Rationale**:
+- Resolves immediate build errors without requiring changes to the common package
+- Decouples the server from potential common package build issues
+- Provides a more robust solution that isn't affected by module resolution mismatches
+- Allows for server-specific type extensions if needed
+- Simplifies debugging by having all type definitions in one place

+**Alternatives Considered**:
+1. **Fix common package build process**: Considered but would require more extensive changes to the build pipeline.
+2. **Convert common package to CommonJS**: Considered but would affect all packages using the common package.
+3. **Convert server to ESM**: Considered but would require changes to server code and dependencies.
+4. **Direct import from source files**: Considered but would bypass the build process and could lead to inconsistencies.

+**Consequences**:
+- Potential duplication of type definitions between server and common package
+- Need to keep local types in sync with common package changes
+- Immediate resolution of build errors
+- Improved development experience with fewer build issues
+- More robust solution that isn't affected by module resolution mismatches

+### AD-006: Hybrid Interest Management System

+**Date**: March 15, 2025

+**Decision**: Implement a hybrid interest management system that combines grid-based spatial partitioning with distance-based filtering and faction visibility rules.

+**Context**: The game needs to efficiently filter entity updates to minimize network traffic while ensuring players receive all relevant information.

+**Rationale**:
+- Reduces network traffic by only sending updates for entities that are relevant to each player
+- Improves scalability by reducing server processing and bandwidth requirements
+- Combines multiple filtering techniques for more precise relevance determination
+- Supports the fog of war and visibility mechanics described in the project brief
+- Provides a foundation for future optimizations like delta compression

+**Alternatives Considered**:
+1. **Pure distance-based filtering**: Considered but would be less efficient for large numbers of entities.
+2. **Visibility-only filtering**: Considered but would send updates for entities that are too far away to be relevant.
+3. **Client-side filtering**: Rejected due to increased potential for cheating and higher bandwidth usage.
+4. **Quad-tree spatial partitioning**: Considered but rejected for initial implementation due to added complexity.

+**Consequences**:
+- More complex server-side logic for entity filtering
+- Need for careful tuning of grid cell size and view distance parameters
+- Significantly reduced network traffic and improved scalability
+- Better player experience with more relevant updates
+- Foundation for implementing fog of war and other visibility mechanics

 ## Technical Decisions

 ### TD-001: Phaser 3 as Game Engine